pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 #### Pupil and Gaze Messages

-Pupil data is sent from the eye0 and eye1 process with topic `pupil.0/1`.
+Pupil data is sent from the eye0 and eye1 process with the topic `pupil.0` or `pupil.1`.
 Gaze mappers receive this data and publish messages with topic `gaze`.
 See the [Pupil Datum format](#pupil-datum-format) for example messages for the topics `pupil` and `gaze`.

 #### Notification Message
 Pupil uses special messages called `notifications` to coordinate all activities.
 Notifications are dictionaries with the required field `subject`.
 Subjects are grouped by categories `category.command_or_statement`.
 Example: `recording.should_stop`